That’s the total number of Same Day ACH payments processed in 2017.

 - ACH “Push” transactions or ACH credits or direct deposits – where the payer (the customer) pushes the funds to the payer’s (business’s) bank account.
 This makes the payer the Originator and vice versa.

-So what happens where does ACH come into this picture?
+So what happens where does ACH processing comes into this picture?

 When an Originator initiates a transaction using the ACH Network, the ODFI makes the corresponding ACH entry.
 It then debits or credits the Originator’s account (depending on the type of entry), collects the various entries from all its customers, and passes them on, in batches, to an ACH operator (the central clearing facility), at predefined intervals (between the closing of a business day and the opening of the next one).